 The Bank of NY Mellon Corp., a 233-year-old financial company, is banking on bots, in particular, the robotic process automation (RPA).

 RPA combines artificial intelligence and is conducted by both software applications and physical robots.

 These applications known as Internet bots or web robots are programmed to process automated activities.

-“If you think about smart automation, robotics is a piece, workflow is a piece, and we’re combining smart forms, optical character recognition, workflow and robotics to get momentum around automating tasks,” said the Senior Executive Vice President and Global Head of Client Service Delivery Doug Shulman.
+“If you think about smart automation, robotics is a piece, a workflow is a piece, and we’re combining smart forms, optical character recognition, workflow and robotics to get momentum around automating tasks,” said the Senior Executive Vice President and Global Head of Client Service Delivery Doug Shulman.

 - ¼-second robotic reconciliation of a failed trade versus 5 to 10 minutes by a human being

 - 66% enhancement in trade entry turnaround time

 - 88% enhancement in processing time